python/cpython/Doc/faq/design.rst

 to perform the resolution once.

-Similar proposals that would introduce syntax to further reduce code volume, such as using a 'leading dot', are rejected in favour of explicitness (see https://mail.python.org/pipermail/python-ideas/2016-May/040070.html).
+Similar proposals that would introduce syntax to further reduce code volume, such as using a 'leading dot', have been rejected in favour of explicitness (see https://mail.python.org/pipermail/python-ideas/2016-May/040070.html).